Components.FormElement Class

 property string

-publicThe property name of the form element's model
+publicThe property name of the form element's model (by default the model of its parent Components.Form) that this

 form element should represent.
 The control element's value will automatically be bound to the model property's